mikaelvesavuori/minibook-better-apis/observability/additional-observability.md

 ## Setting up Bunyan as a logger

+**You might want to use Bunyan rather than our custom logger if the logs don't quite show up, structured the way we output them.**

 Install [`bunyan`](https://github.com/trentm/node-bunyan) and its typings with `npm install bunyan @types/bunyan`.

 Open up [`src/FakeUser/frameworks/Logger.ts`](https://github.com/mikaelvesavuori/better-apis-workshop/blob/main/src/FakeUser/frameworks/Logger.ts) and add this to the top of the file: